 The Waltham Public Library provides four study rooms to be used by Minuteman library card holders in good standing

 Study Rooms can accommodate four occupants.
 Larger groups should visit our meeting room policy and to make arrangements with Executive Assistant, Marjorie Hartman.

-- Study Rooms 1 and 2 are available daily on a first come, first served basis, for two hours per day.
+- Study Rooms 1 and 2 are available daily on a first come, first served basis, for two hours per day per group.
 Patrons may stay in the room past two hours until the room is needed by another patron, but may be asked to leave at any time.